How to use the CHOOSEROWS function

 "Pear", 17, 0.63}

-The formula in cell F4 extracts every other row in cell range B3:D14, the dynamic array formula calculates how many rows are needed automatically based on the cell reference.
+The formula in cell F4 extracts every other row in cell range B3:D14, the dynamic array formula calculates how many rows are needed automatically based on the number of rows in the given cell reference.

 Formula in cell F4: